next-theme/theme-next-docs/source/docs/theme-settings/index.md

 * Global Font: Font used in the whole site.
 * Title Font: Font used by site title.
-* Headlines Font: Font used by titles in articles (h1, h2, h3, h4, h5, h6).
+* Headlines Font: Font used by headings in articles (h1, h2, h3, h4, h5, h6).
 * Article Font: Font used by articles.
 * Code Font: Font used by code blocks in articles.